simone-viozzi/Mask-RCNN-training-with-docker-containers-on-Sagemaker/README.md

 - - -

-### Training job container folder structure
+### Sagemaker container folder structure

-After the container is launched into SageMaker, the following folder structure is created under the folder `/opt/ml/`:
+After the container is launched into SageMaker, the following folder structure is created under the path `/opt/ml/`:

 ```text
 /opt/ml